-If you are interested in reporting a crime anonymously, you can utilize the Campus Safety's Silent Witness program that can be accessed through the Campus Safety website.
+CMC encourages the accurate and prompt reporting of crimes to campus police and appropriate police agencies by a victim, or on a victim's behalf when the victim of a crime is unable to make such a report.
+If you are interested in reporting a crime anonymously, you can utilize the Campus Safety's Silent Witness program that can be accessed through the Campus Safety website2.
 By policy, we do not attempt to trace the origin of the person who submits this form, unless such is deemed necessary for public safety.
-The form provides a user the opportunity to communicate directly with the Assistant Vice President of Campus Safety.
+The form provides a user the opportunity to communicate directly with the Interim Director of Campus Safety.
 It is not intended for reporting emergencies or crimes-in-progress.
 The user will submit a description of the event, date, time and location of the event.
 Contact information is optional.
-Once all pertinent information has been disclosed, the user will click the 'submit' button which in turn sends it directly to the Assistant Vice President of Campus Safety.
+Once all pertinent information has been disclosed, the user will click the 'submit' button which in turn sends it directly to the Interim Director of Campus Safety.

-&lt;sup>1 http://colleges.claremont.edu/livesafe/
+1 http://colleges.claremont.edu/livesafe/